unoplatform/uno/doc/articles/uno-publishing-webassembly.md

 To build your app for WebAssembly:

-- In the debugger toolbar drop down, select the `net8.0-browserwasm` target framework
+- In the debugger toolbar drop-down, select the `net8.0-browserwasm` target framework
-- Once the project has reloaded, right click on the project and select **Publish**
+- Once the project has reloaded, right-click on the project and select **Publish**
 - Select the appropriate target for your publication, this example will use the **Folder**, then click **Next**
-- Choose an output folder for the publish output, then click **Close**.
+- Choose an output folder for the published output, then click **Close**.
 - In the opened editor, on the top right, click the **Publish** button
 - Once the build is done, the output is located in the `wwwroot` folder